alexchacon2341/navigation-dqn/Report.md

 In order to correct for instability and even divergence when a nonlinear function approximator is used to represent the action-value function, a replay buffer is implemented.
 This buffer has two primary facets:

-1. An experience replay mechanism that randomizes over the dta, removing correlations in the observation space and smoothing over changes in the data distribution.
+1. An experience replay mechanism that randomizes over the data, removing correlations in the observation space and smoothing over changes in the data distribution.

 2. An iterative update that adjusts the action-values towards target values that are only periodically updated, reducing correlations with the target.